What is Meditation

 In unknowing knowing shall we know God.

 Eckhart rarely uses the the term consciousness.
 Among the Western mystics, the singular state of consciousness has been termed 'God'.
 God is in my view nothing but a projective concept of a rare state of being within man's own event horizon.
-God abides in a concentrated form in the complexity of the human brain as super consciousnes.
+God abides in a concentrated form in the complexity of the human brain as looped consciousnes.

 God is greater than God